Indonesia releases former finance ministry official detained for IS links

 “We will continue to monitor them,” the official added.

-Another senior security official told Channel NewsAsia that between 15-25 Indonesians are expected to be deported back to Indonesia “soon.”
+Another senior security official told Channel NewsAsia that between 15 and 25 Indonesians are expected to be deported back to Indonesia “soon”.

 “We don’t have the exact dates but we are expecting them to be deported very soon from Turkey,” said the official.